iamsanjay97/VidyutVanika/README.md

 # VidyutVanika
 The autonomous broker for Power Trading Agent Competition (PowerTAC).
+The autonomous broker for Power Trading Agent Competition (PowerTAC).
+VidyutVanika contains (i) a wholesale market module that handles bidding in day ahead energy auctions, (ii) a tariff market module that generates attractive and profitable tariff contracts, and (iii) a message manager module that collects all the data coming from server and stores it in appropriate repositories.